artemiy-228/Python-learning/sololearn/Python-Core/python-files.md

 ## Reading Files - empty string

 After all contents in a file have been read, any attempts to read further from that file will return an empty string, because you are trying to read from the end of the file.

 ## Reading Files - read line

 To retrieve each line in a file, you can use the readlines method to return a list in which each element is a line in the file.

 	 file = open("filename.txt")
 	page = file.readlines() - page is list

+## Writing Files

+To **write** to files you use the **write** method, which writes a string to the file.

+	file = open("newfile.txt", "w")
+	file.write("This has been written to a file") file.close()

+	file = open("newfile.txt", "r")
+	print(file.read())
+	file.close()

+Hint: The **"w"** mode will create a file, if it does not already exist.

+When a file is opened in write mode, the file's existing content is deleted.

+	file = open("newfile.txt", "w")
+	file.write("Some new text")
+	file.close()

+	file = open("newfile.txt", "r")
+	print("Reading new contents")
+	print(file.read())
+	print("Finished")
+	file.close()

+Hint: As you can see, the content of the file has been overwritten.